Wolfspeed Inc (WOLF): A Deep Dive into Its Financial Health and

 - Momentum rank: 4/10

-The company's Altman Z-Score is just 0.77, which is below the distress zone of 1.81.
+The company's Altman Z-Scoreis just 0.68, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.71 indicates a struggle in handling existing debt levels.
-The company's debt-to-equity ratio is 2.58, which is worse than 97.84% of 788 companies in the Semiconductors industry.
+The company's debt-to-equity ratio is 2.58, which is worse than 97.72% of 789 companies in the Semiconductors industry.
 A high debt-to-equity ratio suggests over-reliance on borrowing and vulnerability to market fluctuations.

 Wolfspeed Inc's low Profitability rank can also raise warning signals.
 Wolfspeed Inc's Operating Margin has declined over the past five years ((-379,119.00%)), as shown by the following data: 2019: -11.50; 2020: -40.30; 2021: -41.34; 2022: -31.39; 2023: -38.22.
 Additionally, Wolfspeed Inc's Gross Margin has also declined over the past five years, as evidenced by the data: 2019: 45.28; 2020: 33.67; 2021: 31.32; 2022: 33.41; 2023: 30.32.
 This trend underscores the company's struggles to convert its revenue into profits.